kestra-io/docs/content/blogs/2023-10-09-why-ingestion-will-never-be-solved.md

 ---

-## Open-source standards vs. open-source plugins
+## Open standards vs. open-source plugins

 When commercial no-code tools don't cut it, you'll likely "just" write a script.
 However, arbitrary ingestion scripts that don't adhere to any framework often lead to a lack of standardization and maintenance burden.
 There are two main approaches to solving this problem: open standards and open-source plugins.